huan/flash-store/README.md

 `flash-store` and `memory-card` are all built by @huan, and they are all follow the ES6 Map API.

-`flash-store` is using a no-sql local file database to maximum the performance, it can be used as a local database, or a local cache for whatever you want to catch from a network database.
+`flash-store` is using a no-sql local file database to maximum the performance, it can be used as a local database, or a local cache for whatever you want to cache from other API.

 `memory-card` is using a local file to store data in JSON format by default, however, it supports more distributed methods.
 Learn more from it's repository at [here](https://github.com/huan/memory-card)